Kroger Logo

 Kroger Logo 2019-present

-In 2019, the retail chain returned to its previous emblem—with elongated elements at the “K” and “g.”
-To modernize the logo, the designers corrected it by lengthening the curves.
-To do this, they made the inter-letter space wider than before.
-Thanks to this technique, the curved elements received a clear arched shape.
+In 2019, the retail chain returned to its previous emblem with elongated elements at the “K” and “g.”
+To modernize the logo, the designers lengthened the curves.
+To do this, they widened the inter-letter space.
+Thanks to this technique, the curved elements took on a clear, arched shape.

 Font and Colors